 Raising investment is time-consuming.
 It will always take more than what you originally planned for.
 If you want to close your fundraising within a certain time frame, start early.

 Rejections are inevitable when you are asking other people for their money.
 A majority of the founders we spoke with told us that rejections are common in the process of fundraising.
 Many go through 20-50 rejections before they find the right ones.
-While someone is rejecting you, it is usually not a rejection of you as a business or person, rather it is about timing, probably they are not ready to invest in a business like yours at the time you are seeking their investment.
+When someone is rejecting you, it is usually not a rejection of you as a business or person, rather it is about timing, probably they are not ready to invest in a business like yours at the time you are seeking their investment.
 So don’t take rejections personally.

 Make your business investible.
 A lot of what happens in the world, although it may appear silly, is the law of attraction.